dhirajsriram/dhirajsriram-portfolio/content/projects/Bank branches lookup copy.md

 showInProjects: false
 ---

-An application to fetch the list bank's branches, also provides the ability to the user to search for branches with a cityname.
+An application to fetch the list of bank branches, also provides the ability to the user to search for branches with a city name.